Supreme Court of the United States

 Getting ready for a field trip means planning both the logistics of the trip as well as preparing students for what they will see and do.
 In order to foster your students’ curiosity while taking full advantage of your time in the building, see the information below for tips on planning your visit.

 To help bring educational activities to life, either in your classroom or onsite during a Supreme Court visit, please see Activities for Students & Families.
-You may also wish to review the educational resources offered by the Administrative Office of the U.S. Courts and visit the iCivics page page.
+You may also wish to review the educational resources offered by the Administrative Office of the U.S. Courts and visit the iCivics page.
 To learn more about Constitution Day activities for students, visit the Library of Congress and National Archives.

 Building Hours